osg-htc/networking/docs/perfsonar/installation.md

        </mesh>
 ```

 * If this is a **new instance** or you have changed the nodes FQDN, you will need to notify `wlcg-perfsonar-support 'at' cern.ch` to add the node in one or more test meshes, which will then auto-configure the tests.
-You could also add any additional local tests via web interface or local mesh.
-Please indicate if you have preferences for which meshes your node should be included in (USATLAS, USCMS, ATLAS, CMS, LHCb, Alice, BelleII, HNSciCloud, etc.).
+Please indicate if you have preferences for which meshes your node should be included in (USATLAS, USCMS, ATLAS, CMS, LHCb, Alice, BelleII, etc.).
+You could also add any additional local tests  via web interface (see [Configuring regular tests](http://docs.perfsonar.net/manage_regular_tests.html) for details, please check which tests are added via central meshes before adding any custom tests to avoid duplication).

 !!! note
     Until your host is added (on http://meshconfig.grid.iu.edu ) to one or more meshes by a mesh-config administrator, the automesh configuration above won't be returning any tests (See registration information above).